jptrelo/elemprende/wp-content/plugins/woocommerce-services/readme.txt

 7. Enabling automated taxes
 8. Creating a Stripe account from the setup wizard
 9. Checking on the health of WooCommerce Services
+10. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.16.1 =
+* Clear shipping rates when changing package weight or signature requirement so they can be recalculated
+* Correctly purchase a "First Class Envelope" or a "First Class Package Service" label depending if the package is an envelope or not

+= 1.16.0 =
+* Add international destinations support to USPS label printing
+* Fix bug with Shipping Label pointer dismissal when creating a label for the first time
+* Fix z-index issue with purchased shipping label ellipsis menu components
+* Prevent checkout with invalid ZIP code when using Automated Taxes
+* Fix tax calculation with multiple line items sharing product tax class
+* Display native tax tables for custom rates
+* Add street-level accuracy for tax calculation

+= 1.15.1 =
+* Fix the "Save changes" button staying disabled after failing to save the shipping method settings
+* Remove emojis from the shipping rates messages, they were causing problems at checkout on sites with a non-default MySQL charset configuration

+= 1.15.0 =
+* Several bugfixes and improvements for Automated Taxes
+* Immediately save the shipping method configuration when it's added to a shipping zone
+* Allow to bypass the address verification when purchasing a shipping label
+* Show which WordPress.com user can add a credit card for shipping label purchases
+* Tweak the list of purchased labels for an order so it's less cluttered

+= 1.14.1 =
+* Fix error when adding shipping method price adjustments

+= 1.14.0 =
+* GDPR - Added WCS section to the privacy policy guide
+* GDPR - Support for personal data export functionality
+* GDPR - Support for personal data erasure functionality
+* Minor changes to the settings page UI
+* Fix the PHP warning on the Status page when logs are empty
+* Fix log file retrieval on Status page to work with new WC 3.4 format that includes the date
+* Add error message on manual service data refresh failure

+= 1.13.3 =
+* Fix broken admin after product featured in 'missing weight' notice is deleted

+= 1.13.2 =
+* Fix PHP Warning when the server cannot be reached for shipping rates or products are missing dimensions

+= 1.13.1 =
+* Fix PHP Warning for individually packed shipping rates

+= 1.13.0 =
+* Show customer selected shipping rate when purchasing a shipping label
+* Add shipping labels to Reports
+* Add USPS signature requirement support to label purchase
+* Add link to view receipt for Shipping Labels
+* Fix bug showing incorrect shipping label rates when changing packages
+* Fix styling for purchasing shipping labels on mobile devices
+* Prevent incompatible settings for Automated Taxes
+* Fix duplicate "packages" section in Shipping Settings (Advanced Shipping Packages extension compatibility)
+* Add "copy to clipboard" button to debug logs on Status page
+* Improved error messaging
+* Fix unnecessary shipping rates requests made in the Dashboard
+* Fix PHP Warning when saving Tax settings
+* Add caching to Shipping Rate requests

 = 1.12.3 =
 * Fixed PHP Fatal when PayPal Express Checkout has not fully initialized